 Below, we formulate a set of hypotheses that are the focus of our analysis.
-First, notice that fines for failing to practice social distancing make distancing relatively more attractive, and so we expect that they weakly increase the amount of social distancing in society.
+First, fines make distancing relatively more attractive and so we expect that they weakly increase the amount of social distancing in society, while nudges have no impact on payoffs.
+So trivially fines have a weakly greater effect than nudges.
 Note that due to the non-uniqueness of equilibria, it is possible that \emph{different} agents practice social distancing when fines are present.

 \begin{theor} A fine $f>0$ for agents who do not practice social distancing weakly increases the number of agents practicing social distancing. \end{theor}